Maquina fountain, lit up by LED lights

 Letters of Recommendation Required 3

-Applicants normally are expected to have a B.S. in the physical sciences or engineering.
+Applicants normally are expected to have a BS in the physical sciences or engineering.
 Undergraduate studies normally would include mathematics through differential equations, at least one year each of general physics and chemistry, a course in physical chemistry or modern physics, and an elementary course in properties of materials.
 Applicants may be admitted with deficiencies.
 These must be made up as soon as possible after entering the program.

-Required Application Materials:
+Application

-Please use the online application to begin your application.
-To be considered for fellowships, all application materials are due by December 15th.
-If you have questions about the application or admissions process, please do not hesitate to send an email to msaegradadmission@engr.wisc.edu.
+Use the online application to begin your application.
+To be considered for fellowships, all application materials are due by the fall deadline.

-The graduate school offers a limited number of application fee grants (covers of all or part of the application fee) that are available in a few specific circumstances.
+The Graduate School offers a limited number of application fee grants (covers of all or part of the application fee) that are available in a few specific circumstances.
 Further information is available here.

 Graduate School Resources